rafaelpavan95/Malaria_Computer_Vision/README.md

 This Dataset is taken from the official NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/

-Let's develop a CNN to classify cells as infected or uninfected.
+Development of a Convolutional Neural Network to classify cells images as infected (parasitized) or uninfected.
+Results in test set: 97% accuracy.